michal-harish/kafka-mirror/readme.md

     which receives all messages from every configured consumer and is expected to return a list of MirrorDestination objects each of which is a pair of topic-hash while the hash is optional in which case null (and thus random partition) will be used.
+    The hash is in fact expected to be an integer value rather than any kind of hash so that the built-in partitioner can transparently use a simple hash % num_partitions.

 == Running the mirror out of the box ==